Oxalis triangularis: Range

-The species is distributed in several countries of South America: Brazil, Bolivia, Argentina and Paraguay.
+The species is distributed in several countries of South America: Brazil, Bolivia, Argentina, and Paraguay.
 It is a neophyte in the United States in the states of Florida and Louisiana.
-It is also widely found in East India abundantly in states like Nagaland and Manipur.
+It is also widely found in East India, abundantly in states like Nagaland and Manipur.

 Cultivation and life cycle

-O. triangularis requires bright indirect sunlight supplemented with a cool indoor temperature of 15 C. It can tolerate higher indoor temperatures but will go into dormancy prematurely and/or begin to take on a "tired" appearance if temperatures exceed 27 C for prolonged periods of time.
+Oxalis triangularis requires bright indirect sunlight supplemented with a cool indoor temperature of 15 C. It can tolerate higher indoor temperatures, but will go into dormancy prematurely and/or begin to take on a "tired" appearance if temperatures exceed 27 C for prolonged periods of time.
 It thrives in an average potting soil with good drainage.

 Mature plants are cut back to the soil every 3–5 years in early summer or during the dormancy period.
 Young plants are cut back to the soil every year in early summer or during the dormancy period, until they reach maturity.
-Fearing frost, they are usually grown indoors.
-They are planted in soil rich in humus and well drained.
+To avoid frost, they are usually grown indoors in some regions.
+They are planted in soil rich in humus and well-drained.
 They should be watered only when the topsoil looks dry.
 In winter, they should not be watered.

 The main difficulty in caring for frost-resistant oxalises is to prevent them from growing uncontrollably.
-The ripe fruit of the plant will crack, throwing away seeds over a considerable distance, so do not plant the oxalis close to vegetable beds.
+The ripe fruit of the plant will crack, throwing out seeds over a considerable distance, so it should not be planted close to vegetable beds.

 Oxalis need no fertilizer before flowering.
-Afterwards it can be fertilised with an appropriate fertiliser.
-Plants usually only need nitrogen whereas phosphorus, potassium and easily absorbed trace elements help them to flower long and beautifully.
-When growing in a flowerbed, it is also worth feeding oxalis during the flowering period with a small dose of a multi-component fertiliser.
+Afterwards it can be supplemented with an appropriate fertilizer.
+Plants usually only need nitrogen but phosphorus, potassium, and easily absorbed trace elements help them to flower long and beautifully.
+When growing in a flowerbed, it is also worth feeding oxalis during the flowering period with a small dose of a multi-component fertilizer.

-The subspecies Oxalis triangularis subsp papilionacea has won the Royal Horticultural Society's Award of Garden Merit.
+The subspecies Oxalis triangularis subsp. papilionacea has won the Royal Horticultural Society's Award of Garden Merit.

 Usage

-The leaves are eaten raw or cooked and have an acidic taste due to their oxalic acid content.
-Leaves and flowers can be used as a decoration for salads.
-When consuming larger amounts of leaves, the oxalic acid can cause discomfort.
-The rhizomes are eaten raw or cooked and have a sweet taste.
+The leaves and flowers are edible but should be used in moderation.
+Toxicity can occur if large quantities are ingested due to the presence of soluble calcium oxalates.

+Thus, the whole plant is potentially toxic to humans, pets and animals.
+In horses it can cause colic and possible kidney failure if large amounts are consumed.

 Propagation

-Oxalis triangularis grows from corms, propagated by division.
+Oxalis triangularis grows from corms (also called "bulbils"), propagated by division.
 Like other corms, it goes through regular dormancy periods; at the end of each period, the corms can be unearthed, offsets cut and replanted in appropriate soil, where they will grow into new plants.